Charles Jacob (stockbroker)

-Charles William Jacob CBE (24 January 1921 – 1 June 2015) was a stockbroker in the City of London who was a pioneer and promoter of ethical investment.
+Charles William Jacob CBE (24 January 1921 – 1 June 2015) was a British stockbroker in the City of London who was a pioneer and promoter of ethical investment.

 Jacob was born into poverty in Hornsey, north London, and became a Methodist at a young age.
 After working his way up from office boy, he became a stockbroker specialising in gilt-edged and fixed-interest stocks.
 In 1972 he was asked to manage the Methodist Church's investment fund and his interest in ethical investment developed from there.
 He became a director of a number of investment companies and was the director and patron of the UK Sustainable Investment & Finance Association.

 Jacob was a Methodist preacher.
 He was made MBE in 1988, and CBE in 2011.